 - The committee decided that there will be two tracks in the plan as required by the state waiver of NCLBA: track I, and track II.
 This component of the plan stayed in effect with the passing of ESSA that replaced NCLBA. - The committee discussed who can provide data that will be used as part of an educator's summative evaluation.
 The following was decided: - Informal, walk-through observations can be completed by any district administrator who holds a principal, special education director, or superintendent's certification. - Formal observations are to be completed by the building principal or assistant principal.
 Other district administrators that hold a principal, special education director or superintendent's certification and are agreed to by the educator who is being observed can complete formal observations. - Educators can provide other data and evidence to support their Professional Practice Rating. - The concept of having educators being able to provide feedback on their supervisor's performance as a data point for the supervisor's summative evaluation was discussed.
 The committee agrees conceptually that student feedback on educators' performance and educator feedback on supervisors' performance has merit.
 However, committee believes that there are going to be enough changes in the new plan that it would not be effective to add student and educator feedback at this time.
 The concept will be revisited in the future as the plan is finalized and implemented. - Initially there were to be two data points that would be used to determine an educator's effectiveness rating; a Professional Practice Rating and Student Performance Rating.
-With the removal of the requirement of student performance data in ESSA only the Professional Practice Rating will be used to determine an educator's effectiveness rating. - The Professional Practice Rating will be based on evidence of professional practice in the four domains of Charlotte Danielson's Framework of Teaching: - § Planning and Preparation - § The Classroom Environment - § Instruction - § Professional Responsibilities - The ratings will be: Highly Effective, Effective, Needs Improvement, Ineffective - Educator Effectiveness Rating will be based on the Professional Practice Rating. - During the 2014/15 and 2015/16 school years the committee collected feedback from educators and supervisors alike and made adjustments to the plan so it better reflected the needs of the district and the intent of the committee in measuring educator effectiveness. - During the 2015/16 school year paraeducator representatives from each of the schools were invited to join the committee and the development of a paraeducator evaluation system was developed for implementation in 2016/17. - During the 2015/16 school year the committee decided to change all observation forms to a rubric format based on the critical attributes as identified in the Charlotte Danielson Frameworks for Teaching rubrics.
-The committee also developed and implemented a paraeducator observation and evaluation forms that reflected the educator's process and forms.
+With the removal of the requirement of student performance data in ESSA only the Professional Practice Rating will be used to determine an educator's effectiveness rating. - The Professional Practice Rating will be based on evidence of professional practice in the four domains of Charlotte Danielson's Framework of Teaching: - § Planning and Preparation - § The Classroom Environment - § Instruction - § Professional Responsibilities - The ratings will be: Highly Effective, Effective, Needs Improvement, Ineffective - Educator Effectiveness Rating will be based on the Professional Practice Rating. - During the 2014/15 and 2015/16 school years the committee collected feedback from educators and supervisors alike and made adjustments to the plan so it better reflected the needs of the district and the intent of the committee in measuring educator effectiveness. - During the 2015/16 school year paraeducator representatives from each of the schools were invited to join the committee and the development of a paraeducator evaluation system was developed for - implementation in 2016/17. - During the 2015/16 school year the committee decided to change all observation forms to a rubric format based on the critical attributes as identified in the Charlotte Danielson Frameworks for Teaching rubrics.
+The committee also developed and implemented a paraeducator observation and evaluation forms that reflected the educator's process and forms. - During the 2020-2021 school year, the committee met three times to review feedback from staff across the district and decided to eliminate the tracks, change the frequency of wallkthroughs, observations, and summatives required, and edited the timeline for evaluations and summatives.